Why choose a career in Property Management?

-Property management covers all facets of tenanting and maintaining an investment property.
-We act on behalf of the property owner and our duties will vary slightly, depending on their requirements.
+Property management covers all areas of tenanting and maintaining an investment property.
+We act on behalf of the property owner and the duties vary depending on their requirements.

-- Collect all monies for rent and water usage and manage any arrears.
+- Ensure rent and water usage is paid and manage any arrears

-- Pay accounts on behalf of the owners for such expenses as rates, strata levies, repairs etc.
+- Arrange to pay accounts on behalf of the owners for such expenses as rates, strata levies, repairs etc.

 - Where necessary, prepare the case and present it to the Consumer Trader Tenancy Tribunal.
 This may be for a variety of matters, including to seek rent arrears and compensation from the tenant.

 What does the Property Manager do?